top of page

 REVIEWS

-L. Byrd reviewed in the United States
+L. Byrd reviewed in the

 "Children of Genesis-The Black Nations in the Old Testament is a very thorough, concise, and historical work about black presence in the Old Testament.
 The author traces the nations of people after the Great Flood through the descendants of Noah and his three sons, Shem, Ham and Japheth."